Picovoice/porcupine/demo/Alsa cpp/readme.md

 ## Alsa Demo

-Inside the main.cpp file change the KEYWORD_PATH to the keyword you want Currently the wakeword is set to "PINEAPPLE" for testing under linux
+Inside the main.cpp file change the KEYWORD_PATH to the keyword you want
+Currently the wakeword is set to "PINEAPPLE" for testing under linux
+Set this to the correct ppn for your system type

 Requires `apt-get install libasound2-dev`